MouseEatsCat/phpquicktranslate/README.md

 ]);

 // Determine if a translation exists for given key
-// If lang isn't provided, the current language will be used
+// If language isn't provided, the current language will be used
-$qt->hasTranslation('translation_key', 'lang');
+$qt->hasTranslation('translation_key', 'language');

 // Gets the translation for given key
-// If lang isn't provided, the current language will be used
+// If language isn't provided, the current language will be used
-$qt->getTranslation('translation_key', 'lang');
+$qt->getTranslation('translation_key', 'language');
 ```